 - 1. COLA understands that transparency (clarity) measurements are the most important component of a lake water quality monitoring program.
-COLA asks lake associations to recruit volunteers to participate in the Minnesota Citizen Lake Monitoring Program (CLMP) by taking and reporting 12 secchi disk readings each year. - COLA urges lake associations to facilitate monitoring to ascertain the trophic condition of their lake(s).
-It is understood that this involves obtaining sufficient paired chlorophyll (chl-a) and phosphorus samples; for most lakes this requires 5 samples for each season for three years.
+COLA asks lake associations to recruit volunteers to participate in the Minnesota Citizen Lake Monitoring Program (CLMP) by taking and reporting 12 secchi disk readings each year. - 2.
+COLA urges lake associations to facilitate monitoring to ascertain the trophic condition of their lake(s).
+It is understood that this involves obtaining sufficiently paired chlorophyll (chl-a) and phosphorus samples; for most lakes this requires 5 samples for each season for three years.
 The process should be repeated if there is a significant change in transparency. - 3.
-COLA will assist lake associations in interpreting data from their monitoring programs - 4.
-COLA will help lake associations to employ additional lake-specific monitoring programs to supplement monitoring activities described above. - 5.
-COLA will provide information on remedial actions needed to respond to problems identified by monitoring programs.
+COLA will direct lake associations to employ the appropriate resources to supplement monitoring activities described above.